Legendrian contact homology in the boundary of a subcritical Weinstein 4-manifold: Legendrian homology in closed and open manifolds

-where $|\M_{A}^{(\R\times Y;X)}|$ denotes the number of $\R$-components in the moduli space (recall that $J$ is $\R$-invariant in the end $\R\times Y$). \begin{rmk} The fact that $\partial_{\mathrm{H}}^{2}=0$ follows by identifying configurations that contribute to $\partial_{\mathrm{H}}^{2} a$ with the broken curves at the boundary of the $1$-manifold of anchored holomorphic disks of dimension $1$ with positive puncture at $a$; this $1$-manifold is the quotient of the corresponding 2-dimensional moduli space by the $\R$-action. \end{rmk}
+\begin{rmk} The fact that $\partial_{\mathrm{H}}^{2}=0$ follows by identifying configurations that contribute to $\partial_{\mathrm{H}}^{2} a$ with the broken curves at the boundary of the $1$-manifold of anchored holomorphic disks of dimension $1$ with positive puncture at $a$; this $1$-manifold is the quotient of the corresponding 2-dimensional moduli space by the $\R$-action. \end{rmk}

 \begin{rmk} When considering Legendrian homology of $\Lambda\subset Y$ without using the filling $X$ it is natural to use coefficients for the DGA in $\Z[H_{2}(Y,\Lambda)]$, rather than in $\Z[H_{2}(X,\Lambda)]$.
 However, in the combinatorial section of this paper, we have used a third coefficient ring, $\Z[H_1(\Lambda)] \cong \Z[\mathbf{t},\mathbf{t}^{-1}]$.
 Here we explain why this suffices in our situation.